Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Examples

 \section{Examples}

-This section illustrates the applicability and effectiveness of the proposed conditions for safety and reach-avoid verification through several numerical examples.
-The primary goal of these experiments is not to optimize parameter choices or solver performance, but rather to demonstrate that the developed framework—by removing the restrictive bounded-function requirement—enables rigorous verification for both discrete- and continuous-time stochastic systems and extends the scope of existing approaches.
-All results are obtained using the semi-definite programming tool Mosek \cite{aps2019mosek}.
+This section illustrates the applicability of the proposed safety and reach-avoid conditions through numerical examples.
+Rather than optimizing performance, we show that removing the bounded-function assumption enables rigorous verification for both discrete- and continuous-time stochastic systems, extending existing methods.
+All results are obtained using the SDP solver Mosek \citep{aps2019mosek}.